ethhub-io/ethhub/using-ethereum/running-a-node/README.md

 #### Node Benchmarks
 Light mode:
- - Parity begins syncing from a hardcoded value (block #6219777) almost immediately, at a rate of approximately 23 500 blocks per minute.
-With a height at 6 500 000, this takes 15 minutes.
-Once synced, it receives blocks as they get mined and validated by full nodes.
+ - Parity begins syncing from a hardcoded value (block #6219777) almost immediately, at a rate of approximately 23,500 blocks per minute.
+With a height at 6,500,000, this takes 15 minutes.
+Once synced, the light node receives blocks as they get mined and validated by full nodes.
- - Geth waits for around 200 seconds before beginning to sync from 2 300 blocks in the past, then periodically receives small bundles of 1 to 10 blocks.
+ - Geth waits for around 200 seconds before beginning to sync from 2,300 blocks in the past, then periodically receives small bundles of 1 to 10 blocks.
 The initial sync takes very little time.

 Fast sync:
- - Parity takes around 6 to 12 hours for a complete sync in without warp mode, for a full node
+ - For a full node, Parity takes around 6 to 12 hours for a complete sync without warp mode
- - Geth takes around 6 to 12 hours for a complete sync in fast mode, for a full node
+ - For a full node, Geth takes around 6 to 12 hours for a complete sync in fast mode